Randolph Guggenheimer

-Randolph Guggenheimer (November 4, 1907 – July 1, 1999) was a lawyer and philanthropist.
+Randolph Guggenheimer (November 4, 1907 – July 1, 1999) was an American lawyer, and philanthropist.
 Guggenheimer advocated for improved medical services for residents of Harlem from poor areas.
 In 1979, he and management consultant Eugene McCabe co-founded North General Hospital, a community hospital in Harlem.
 They opened the hospital in the building previously occupied by the Hospital for Joint Diseases after that hospital moved.
 Guggenheimer later served as chair of the Board of Directors of North General Hospital.